notofonts/arabic/fontbakery/googlefonts-NotoSansArabicUI-report.md

 	- lam_alefWavyhamzaabovear.isol

 	- lam_alefWavyhamzabelowar.isol

+	- lam_yehbarreear.fina

+	- uni221B0607.pt

-	- 7 more.
+	- 5 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]